 A VR movie that aims to experiment with the medium and solve some of the issues raised by creating immersive movies, including using camera cuts in a 360-degree environment controlled by the viewer, and seeing how far a director can 'push' the viewer.

 - Country: Netherlands

 This real-time movie creates an environment where the viewer can construct their own narrative through interactive puzzles and events.
 The aim?
 To follow the fabled Der Grosse Gottlieb as he builds a chair-tower to the stars.

 - Producer: Joseph Chen

 - Country: International

-You have no direct control over what is seen, instead the movie uses a unique 'gaze' system that develops the story based on what you look at.
-This goes beyond simply waiting for the you to 'trigger' events by looking at them as it 'reads' how and what you're looking at.
+You have no direct control over what is seen, instead the movie uses a unique 'gaze' system that develops the story based on what you're looking at.
+This goes beyond simply waiting for the you to trigger events by looking at them, as it 'reads' how and what you're looking at.

 05. Butts: The VR Experience